Updated: 8/3/20 | August 3rd, 2020

-With the explosion of websites, podcasts, and conferences teaching you how to improve your life (this one being no exception), it’s clear many of us want to become a better version of ourselves.
+With the explosion of websites, podcasts, Youtube channels, and conferences teaching you how to “live your best life” (this one being no exception), it’s clear we all want to become a better version of ourselves.
 We all want to be the person we imagine we could be if given just the right circumstances.

 We want to eat better.